aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template.md

 ### Introduction

-The easiest way of starting a new project using ABP and Module Zero is to create a template on the [templates page](/Templates).
-Remember to check "**Include Module Zero**".
+The easiest way of starting a new project using ABP with **ASP.NET MVC 5.x (and optionally Angularjs frontend)** is to create a template on the [download page](/Templates).

 After creating and downloading your project: